pulumi/pulumi-hugo/themes/default/content/blog/troubleshooting-builds-with-diagnostics/index.md

 ## Understanding data

-Now, while it's great to get the data, it's not useful unless we can understand what the troubleshooting data actually means.
+While it's great to get the data, it's not useful unless we can understand what the troubleshooting data actually means.
 If you were to run these commands, you would get what might appear to be a bunch of unhelpful data:

 ```bash
 $ pulumi up -v=11 --logtostderr --logflow